UCLA-ECE209AS-2018W/EunSun-Kevin-Leon/README.md

 **WAN Rules**
 *WAN rules begin by blocking all as default.
 This is a very restricted setting which blocks any WAN rule from the beggining.
 New WAN rules are added only if a LAN has talked to the specific WAN address.
 We achieve this by allowing WAN rules only if the opposite communication already existing in the witelist.
+Unlike LAN rules, we do not check grace period timeout because it is already strictly checked by whitelist.

 *List of WAN rules in their priority :*
 * “Custom Rule 1” … “Custom Rule N”